Qovery/documentation/scripts/ci-docker-images/README.md

 ## `releaser-*` Images

-These images are responsible for releasing and uploading Qovery to the appropriate channels (S3, PackageCloud, Github, etc).
+These images are responsible for releasing and uploading Vector to the appropriate channels (S3, PackageCloud, Github, etc).

 ## `verifier-*` Images